sahiba0915/dark-light-mode-toggle/README.md

 # dark-light-toggle-mode
- A simple web page to show the toggle between light and dark mode.
+ A simple web page to change the theme of the web page.